yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/seamless-sdk-payment-web.md

 >
 > Payments can be initiated by the customer (CIT) or by the merchant (MIT).
 You find more information about their characteristics in [Stored credentials](/docs/stored-credentials).
 >
-> The step-by-step presented on this page refers to a customer-initiated transaction without the recurrence option.
+> The step-by-step on this page refers to a customer-initiated transaction without the recurrence option.
 Typically, it's used in one-time online purchases, in-store purchases, ATM withdrawals, etc.

 ## Step 5: Mount the SDK